thingsboard/thingsboard.github.io/docs/paas/user-guide/ui/widget-actions.md

 on-cell-click-1:
     0:
         image: /images/user-guide/ui/widgets/actions/guide/sources/on-cell-click-1-pe.png
         title: 'Select "On cell click " action source.
-After selecting an action source, the "Column index*" drop-down menu appears.
+After selecting an action source, the "Column index*" drop-down menu will appear.
 Select the widget column to which this action will be applied;'
     1:
         image: /images/user-guide/ui/widgets/actions/guide/sources/on-cell-click-2-pe.png
         title: 'Input a name for the action.
 Optionally, select an icon.
 Select a "Navigate to new dashboard state" action type from the "Action" drop-down menu.
 After choosing an action type, the "Target dashboard state" drop-down menu appears.
 Select a previously created state you&#39;d like to be transitioned to.
 Then, click the "Add" button;'